craigthings/firestate/README.md

 - `update(data: Partial<T>)`: Promise<void> - Updates the document in Firestore.
 - `delete()`: Promise<void> - Deletes the document from Firestore.

-### FirestoreDatabase
+### FirestateDatabase

 #### Properties
 - `db`: Firestore - The Firestore database instance.

 #### Methods
-- `constructor(db: Firestore)`: Creates a new FirestoreDatabase instance.
+- `constructor(db: Firestore)`: Creates a new FirestateDatabase instance.

-Note: The FirestoreDatabase class is primarily used as a base class for your root store and doesn't have many public methods or properties of its own.
+Note: The FirestateDatabase class is primarily used as a base class for your root store and doesn't have many public methods or properties of its own.